Cervical Smear Tests: What Women Need to Know – English version

 Cervical smear test results

-Some women may be asked to come back for another test if there were not enough cells in the liquid preparation to test.
+Some women may be asked to come back for another test if there were not enough cells in the sample to test.

-If you have an abnormal result, you may be called back for other tests.
+If you have an abnormal result, you may be called back for a further smear in 6-12 months, or referred to a specialist (colposcopist) for colposcopy.
+This assessment may show there are no abnormal cells and treatment is not needed.
 An abnormal result hardly ever means cancer.

-Colposcopy is an examination of the cervix, using a colposcope.
+Colposcopy is an examination of the cervix, using a magnifying lens called a colposcope.
 The colposcope looks like a pair of binoculars on a stand.
 It magnifies the cervix and vaginal wall so that the abnormal cells can be found.
 (See the pamphlet Colposcopy, code HE1202.)

 Knowledge improves health and well-being